oracle/graal/docs/BENCHMARKING.md

 * `-Dgraal.TruffleTimeThreshold=1000000`: specifies up until which time Graal is used to compile a function.
 If the value is too low, then some parts of the program might get never compiled.
-* `-Dsulong.ExecutionCount=<number>`: execute the programm the specified number of times, which is useful when a benchmark should be executed without a test harness

 There are also other Sulong (see `mx su-options`) and Graal options relevant for benchmarking.
 Sulong's mx benchmark commands mentioned above